nuitrcs/SQL_workshops/intermediate_sql.md

 #### Exercise 7

 a) Get a list of first\_name values that are common between the patients and doctors tables.
-b) Get the province\_ids that appear in both the patients and province\_names tables, ensuring the provinces are referenced in both tables.
+b) Get the province\_ids that appear in both the patients and province\_names tables.

 ## Subqueries